+III.A.1.b)

+Prior to appointment in the program, fellows must have successfully completed a residency that satisfies the requirements in III.A.1. in dermatology, anatomic pathology (AP-3), or anatomic and clinical pathology (APCP-4).
+(Core)

+III.A.1.c) Fellow Eligibility Exception

+The Review Committees for Dermatology and Pathology will allow the following exception to the fellowship eligibility requirements:

+III.A.1.c).(1)

+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions:

+III.A.1.c).(1).(a)

-III.A.1.b) Prerequisite education for entry into a pediatric dermatology fellowship must include the satisfactory completion of a dermatology residency program that satisfies the requirements listed in III.A.1. ^(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Dermatology will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, ^(Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification. ^(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation. ^(Core)
+evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

+III.A.1.c).(1).(b)

+review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core)

+III.A.1.c).(1).(c)

+verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core)

+III.A.1.c).(2)

+Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+(Core)